5 Parenting Mistakes We Make with Our Children

 Children need to have limits, to understand what is right and what is wrong and what is expected of them.
 But, to grow and mature, making mistakes is unavoidable and it’s common for children to make mistakes, to occasionally misbehave and react inappropriately.

-Teaching is not punishing, but creating bridges of learning.
-So don’t forget to reinforce each thing they do well and guide them through their mistakes.
+Teaching is not punishing but creating bridges of learning.
+And so, don’t forget to reinforce each thing they do well and guide them through their mistakes.

 3. Doing things for them

 They make take a long time to tie their shoes or solve math problems.
 If nothing changes, give it time.
-Don’t worry if their siblings or other children finished their work sooner.
+However, don’t worry if their siblings or other children finished their work sooner.
 You need to understand that every child is unique and you need to respect their unique characteristics.

 4. Expecting your child to match up with your desires

-Your son is an introvert?
-He likes things you don’t understand?
-He’s more independent than you’d like him to be?
-Respect his personality and support him in every thing he does.
+Is your son is an introvert?
+Does he like things you don’t understand?
+Is he more independent than you’d like him to be?
+Respect his personality and support him in everything he does.

 Each child has their own character and this is something we need to understand from the start.
-It’s good for them to have their own ideas.
+And so, it’s good for them to have their own ideas.
 This will help guide them in the world to be happy.

 Child rearing doesn’t mean raising identical children with little minds that all think alike.
-Help your child find their own path to become a mature person with their own personality and way of being.
+Thus, help your child find their own path to become a mature person with their own personality and way of being.